-Fact: Most people with schizophrenia aren’t violent: in fact, they’re more likely to be victims of violence.
+Fact: Most people with schizophrenia aren’t violent; they’re more likely to be victims of violence.
 They’re also more likely to harm themselves than others.

 Fact: People with schizophrenia may need long-term support, but the condition can be treated.
-Some people find most of their symptoms get better, while others find they stop for a long time or never come back.
+Some people find that most of their symptoms get better, while others find they stop for a long time or never return.
 Some people find ways to live with the condition long-term.

 Schizophrenia is often treated with a combination of talking therapy and medication: usually cognitive behavioural therapy (CBT) and antipsychotic medication.
 You may also receive help from social services or a community mental health team.